Trusted Stuttering Treatments for Your Child

 - Stage 2 continues until the child has sustained minimal stuttering for at least a year.

 The Oakville Program is similar to the Westmead Program.
 They both use STS in everyday situations and treatment is directed towards young children.
-The key difference between these two programs is that the Oakville Program uses parent verbal contingencies, which is positive feedback when a child talks stutter-free or self-corrects their stutter.
+The key difference between these two programs is that the Oakville Program uses parent verbal contingencies, which is positive feedback when a child talks stutter-free speech or self-corrects their stutter.
 The Westmead Program doesn’t use this.

-So, for those children for whom the Lidcombe program hasn’t been successful or for those who are school aged, ask your Speech Pathologist if these new stuttering treatments are might be suitable for them!
+So, for those children for whom the Lidcombe program hasn’t been successful or for those who are school aged, ask your Speech Language Pathologist if these new stuttering treatments are might be suitable for them!

 For more information about our Stuttering Treatment Sydney get in touch with one of our Speech Pathologists today on 02 9313 8980.